ZebraMilk/rock-paper-scissors/hunter bear ninja pseudo.md

 do the math/loop before printing the computer's choice and highlighting their choice as well.

 ## Challenges
+- Have the buttons be clickable only once until the computer is done thinking.
+-
 - import a font to use for this project, link in CSS and all that
 - animate stuff
 - maybe when a winner happens, dim the lights around a new div that pops out, overlays, maybe doesn't pop out of the window, but pops out of the page,